-It’s not quite the EcoBoosted Shelby
+It’s not quite the EcoBoosted Shelby we were expecting

 , but the legendary American tuner formed by the late Carroll Shelby has stayed true to its word, unveiling at this week’s 2013 Detroit Auto Show

 a new product powered by one of Ford’s fuel-efficient EcoBoost engines.